I’m H. S. Stavropoulos. I write fiction.

 And that defines everything about me.
 I live and write at the intersection of those two vibrant and diverse worlds.
 The home of my forebearers and the land of my birth.
 Luckily, one nurtured the other and I have found my place in both.

-I would argue because it’s one of two writing genres that holds a mirror up to ourselves and society and forces us to take a hard look and question our actions.
-I love mysteries and solving puzzles, getting to the why and how of things and Crime Fiction does that best.
-The other genre, Science (or Speculative as it’s called today) Fiction.
-Which I love to read, but it’s not what I write.
-I write about murder and the rift in society it creates and how people are affected.
+Crime Fiction – One of two writing genres that holds a mirror up to ourselves and society and forces us to take a hard look and question our actions.
+I love mysteries and solving puzzles, getting to the why and how of things.

 What influences my writing?